rjpcasalino/web_bt/src/index.md

 > Let me explain this story about how blacks came from glory _<span>&#8230;</span>_

 > _I was Teddy Roosevelt once, 2Pac too.
-I've been poets, madman, endless creatures, so varied all.
-I've been Frank Sinatra, you'd guess by what my ear fancies.
+I've been poets, madman, endless creatures so varied.
+I've been Frank Sinatra.
 I've slunk it out and been taken for a fool.
 Brandished guns in far off suns sharing deserts with C.W.
 Sughrue._

 > _I've sung ballads with Ernst R<span>&ouml;</span>hm, danced with Billy Joel @ Shea, and confused myself on a day with Cameron Frye._